 In 2001, the NCAA Tournament was expanded from its traditional 64 teams to 65 teams to let one more at-large bid into the field.
 Instead of making the last teams in the field "play in" to the NCAAs though, the decision was made to have what were chosen as the two worst teams in the field play against each other for the right to play into the bracket as a No. 16 seed.

 For 10 years, this was considered a great success, but the field was expanded again from 65 to 68 teams.
-Now, instead of having two teams play their way into the field to get a 16-seed, four teams are playing for two 16-seeds.
+Now, instead of having two teams play their way into the field to get a 16-seed, four teams are playing for two 16-seeds and four teams play for the No. 11 seeds.
 Furthermore, the NCAA is now punishing the teams that are the last four to get into the field by making them play into the dance as well.
-We've seen the "First Four" teams be lined as high as a No. 11 and as low as a No. 14, though that decision on an annual basis is up to the Selection Committee.
+We've seen the "First Four" teams be lined as high as a No. 11 and as low as a No. 16, though that decision on an annual basis is up to the Selection Committee.

 It's a good thing the field expanded when it did.
-In the very first year of the field of 68, VCU came from the First Four to the Final Four, becoming the first and only team to date to ever pull that off.
-That said, every single year since the NCAA Tournament was expanded in 2011, one of the teams who played in Dayton ultimately moved on to at least the Round of 32.
+In the very first year of the field of 68, VCU came from the First Four to the Final Four and Syracuse repeated the feat in 2016.
+Every single year since the NCAA Tournament was expanded in 2011, one of the teams who played in Dayton ultimately moved on to at least the Round of 32.

 March Madness is the name associated with the end-of-season NCAA Division I Basketball Championship tournament held every spring.

 Also referred to as the Big Dance, this exciting playoff tournament has become one of the nation's most prominent sports betting events each year, driving CBS Sports and Turner Sports to strike an $11 billion deal with the NCAA for exclusive rights to broadcast the NCAA Tournament from 2011-2024.